metabase/metabase/docs/administration-guide/databases/aws-rds.md

 2. Under **Database** services, click **RDS**.
 3. Then click **Instances**.
 4. Select the database you want to connect to Metabase.
-5. Write down the following information based on your database:
+5. Get the information you'll need to connect Metabase to your RDS:
    - **Hostname**.
 This is listed as the Endpoint parameter.
    - **Port**.
 Find the port parameter under Security and Network.
    - **Username**.
 Find this under Configuration Details.